bozhinov/pChart2.0-for-PHP7/README.md

  - ImageMapper: added PDO SQLite storage option
  - Removed DelayedLoader

  pChart 2.3
 ===================
+Goals:
+ - Reduce the use of the hard disk to fonts only
+ - Eliminate not-exactly-free 3rd party components
+ - Add the first batch of new features since 2011

+Major changes:
  - PHP 7.2+ required
  - Introduce pPyramid (in progress)
  - Introduce pQRCode /* Check my PHP-QRCode-fork repo */
+ - Replace all fonts with Open Font licensed ones
  - Performace boost
  - pBarcode to own dir
  - Extracted SQLite code